• Skip to main content

 Megalithic tours from Lisbon

 Évora and Megaliths Full-Day Tour from Lisbon: Packing a lot into a day, this highly-rated tour is ideal for Lisbon-based travellers who want to discover Evora and the megaliths, but have limited time.
 Starting and ending at your Lisbon hotel, you will visit both the Almendres Cromlech and a megalithic dolmen.
-Plus, in Evora, you will see the Roman Temple of Diana, the cathedral, and the chapel of bones.
+In Evora, you will see the Roman Temple of Diana, the cathedral, and the chapel of bones.
 Reserve your tour from Lisbon

 More on these megaliths in Portugal

-• Both Almendres Menhir and Almendres Cromlech are always open and free to visit.
+- Both Almendres Menhir and Almendres Cromlech are always open and free to visit.

-• Although built in the early and mid neolithic periods, Almendres Cromlech wasn’t discovered again until 1964.
+- Although built in the early and mid neolithic periods, Almendres Cromlech wasn’t discovered again until 1964.

 Read Next: 30 free things to do in Evora Portugal